emirot/blog/blog/content/posts/go_concurrent_request.md

 ## Limiting the number of concurrent http requests

 I was looking to use gorountine in the context of http requests.
-More specificaly, how to limit the number of concurrent of http call made to a service.
+More specifically, how to limit the number of concurrent of http call made to a service.
 Let's say you are making call to an API that is rate limited.